 How Long Does Alcohol Stay In Urine?

-Typically, alcohol can be detected in urine for up to 12-24 hours after drinking.
+Generally, alcohol can be caught in urine for 12 to 24 hours after drinking.
 However, heavy drinkers or those with liver damage may have detectable levels of alcohol in their urine for more extended periods.
 Alcohol can also be detected in bodily fluids, such as blood, saliva, and breath.

 Skip To: